aarongustafson/aaron-gustafson.com/source/_posts/2016-01-26-apple-support-honeybadger.markdown

 Josh, to his credit, was still on my side:

-> Right, trust me, I fully understand, or alternatively we could have taken it into the local Apple Authorized Service Provider, which would have been able to diagnose the phone as well in order to determine what had to be done, and then give you a price right then and there.
-Right, I do the same things with my upgrades.
-I’ve actually covered cracked screens in cling wrap so that I didn’t need to risk furthering the damage, or hurting myself.
+> Right, trust me, I fully understand, or alternatively we could have taken it into the local Apple Authorized Service Provider, which would have been able to diagnose the phone as well in order to determine what had to be done, and then give you a price right then and there. … I’ve actually covered cracked screens in cling wrap so that I didn’t need to risk furthering the damage, or hurting myself.
 I can also fully understand the process of not expecting that there was any further damage, since you were able to sue the phone just fine, and that’s why you ended up getting it setup that way.

 Ultimately, however, it didn’t really matter: